-One of the great things about studying in Europe, especially in continental Europe, is that it is so easy to travel between countries.
+One of the greatest things about studying in Europe, especially in continental Europe, is that it is so easy to travel between countries.
 Yet, it can be hard to know where to start, and where is particularly good for students.
 Well, worry not as this list will give you all the information you need.

 Amsterdam, The Netherlands